ableplayer/ableplayer/index.md

 Able Player
 ==========

-*Able Player* is a fully accessible cross-browser media player.
-It uses the HTML5 `<audio>` or `<video>` element for browsers that support them, and (optionally) the JW Player as a fallback for those that don’t.
+*Able Player* is a fully accessible cross-browser HTML5 media player.

 To see the player in action check our [Able Player Examples][examples] page.